Merkel: EU agreement on Brexit deal 'overwhelmingly unlikely' | DW | 08.10.2019

 German Chancellor Angela Merkel described the likelihood of the European Union ratifying UK Prime Minister Johnson's Brexit deal as "overwhelmingly unlikely" in a call between the two leaders on Tuesday morning, according to Downing Street.

-Merkel says for a deal to be agreed upon, Northern Ireland would have to stay in the EU customs union forever, which Johnson is not prepared to agree to.
+Merkel said for a deal to be agreed upon, Northern Ireland would have to stay in the EU customs union forever, which Johnson is not prepared to agree to.

-President of the European Council Donald Tusk has also accused Johnson of not taking the negotiations seriously enough and playing "some stupid blame game."
+President of the European Council Donald Tusk, meanwhile, accused Johnson of not taking the negotiations seriously enough and playing "some stupid blame game."

-The news comes following the publication of a leaked government source which claims that Johnson will do "all sorts of things" to prevent a further delay to Brexit.
+The news comes following the publication of remarks from an anonymous government source which claim that Johnson will do "all sorts of things" to prevent a further delay to Brexit.

 According to the source, quoted in the British Spectator magazine, Johnson does not want a no-deal Brexit but he believes that negotiations with the EU are failing, following frosty responses from Brussels on Monday to his proposed withdrawal deal.